nnt0/fily/README.md

 `move`s every file to a different folder

+### delete

+`delete`s every file you pass to it.
+This subcommand has one option with which you can choose if the file should be overwritte with zeroes before it should be deleted.

 ### check_image_formats

 Checks if the extension of the filename of a picture is the same as its actual format.
 If it isn't it prints `path/to/file, extension_format, file_format` for every file it found to stdout.